riceissa/issarice.com/wiki/outline-of-the-style-of-social-science-research-that-vipul-naik-advocates.md

   * Some parts of [*Open Borders: The Case*](http://openborders.info)
   * My own dive into global health

+# Ways in which this approach differs from other approaches

+  * Unlike writing several papers or writing several blog posts on one's blog, this approach has more variety in publication venue.

 # See also

   * [Research habits]()